If you’ve lost your job during the coronavirus pandemic, you’re not alone.

 4. If you have a mortgage, inform your lender and servicer

-Even if your servicer isn’t on this list, it’s worth reaching out, O’Neill says.
-Take advantage of these programs — which O’Neill calls “goodwill programs.”
-They offer Americans reprieve and are normally only put in place during times of economic distress.
+Reach out to your lender or servicer no matter what, O’Neill says.
+Take advantage of what she calls “goodwill programs” that offer Americans reprieve and are normally only put in place during times of economic distress.

-For renters, the situation is trickier.
-Communicate with your landlord about your specific financial situation to avoid eviction or reach out to local organizations for help.
+Even with rental evictions banned, tenants should communicate with their landlord about their specific financial situation or reach out to local organizations for help.